 Delivery Slots also limits the number of orders per time slot.
 You can add a shortcode to a page or a widget to show a table with all the available time slots.

 However, every time slot shows a zero if there is no cost for delivery or pick-up.
 It seems confusing.

 And you see the delivery time on the checkout page.

 You also need to give some time to your kitchen to prepare the order.
 Both WooODT Lite (free) and Delivery Slots offer this functionality.

 Hours of operation and order taking

 Your restaurant has hours of operation.
 But you may like customers to place their orders even when you’re not open.
 Especially if your online store sells other products, such as gift certificates or merchandise (mugs, T-shirts).
 You don’t want to limit orders to when you are open.

-WooODT Lite (free) allows customers to order even when you are closed and gives them an alert message if they pick a date and time when you cannot pick up or they cannot deliver.
+WooODT Lite (free) allows customers to order even when you are closed and gives them an alert message if they pick a date and time when they cannot pick up or you cannot deliver.
 Even better, you can select a different schedule for the pick-up and for delivery.